-- Offer subscriber-only access to certain menus, pages, and personal pages.
+- Offer subscribers access to certain menus, pages, and personal pages.

-- Allow guest posts giving them an easy login by not showing a login button to other visitors.
+- Allow guest posts by giving them an easy log-in.
+Don't show the login button to other visitors.

-- Restrict access to a certain section of the navigation based on their roles such as Administrator, Contributor, Subscribers, Customers etc for multiple user types.
+- Restrict access to a certain section of your site based on user roles such as Administrator, Contributor, Subscribers, Customers, etc.

-- Grant access for logged in users to private discussion area those who run a forum or other discussion board.
+- Grant access for logged-in users to the private discussion areas.
+This feature is beneficial for those who run a forum or other discussion board.

-- Include a registration link for the not logged in users to enable access to your website.
+- Include a registration link for the guest users to enable access to your website.

-Use of Menu Restriction feature in WP User Frontend
+Use of WordPress Menu Restriction feature in WP User Frontend

-So when the admin from the backend sets the visibility menu link of ‘Login' to ‘Everyone', this means that specific menu will be visible for everyone in the frontend.
-So now when anyone needs to log in to your website, they can easily do so as the Login menu is available to all of them.
+So when the admin from the backend sets the visibility menu link of Login to ‘Everyone', this means that a specific menu will be visible to everyone in the frontend.
+If anyone needs to log in to your website, they can easily do so as the Login menu is visible to all of them.

 Logged Out Users:

-This menu restriction is set when you want only the logged out users to view the login menu.
-So this means except for the logged out users, it won't be visible to any of the logged in users.
-So when a logged in users visit the homepage of the website the Login menu won't be visible to them.
+This menu restriction is set when you want only the logged-out users to view the login menu.
+So this means except for those users, it won't be visible to any of the logged-in users.
+So when logged-in users visit the homepage of the website, the Login menu won't be visible to them.

 Some Final Thoughts

 Having said that, if you own a WordPress website and want to manage everything from the frontend then try WP User Frontend Pro.
-With this amazing WordPress plugin, you can effortlessly manage User Profiles, Registration Forms with custom post types, subscription, guest posting and much more.
+With this amazing WordPress plugin, you can effortlessly manage User Profiles, Registration Forms with custom post types, subscriptions, guest posting, and much more.

-Share your views on what you think about this menu restricting feature of WPUF in the comments below.
+Share your views on what you think about this menu restricting feature of WP UserFrontend in the comments below.